An integration flow runs on behalf of a person or an

 of an integration flow is accessing a particular application, for example

-This is each step of an integration flow needs a
+Each step of an integration flow needs a

-spoken, a credential is an object holding the required information to
+put, a credential is an object holding the required information to

 authenticate with an API.
 Let’s have a look at a couple of credential